CodingAna/SwEmu/README.md

 ## Important Notes

 - Currently there's a virtual JoyStick but for starting and/or quitting a game you need to press controller buttons (A, B on Xbox) and optionally the pause button to pause the CoinCollect-game.
+- The menu movement with the JoyStick is "whack".
+It's recommended to use the D-pad for navigation and the JoyStick in-game.

 ## Controls